credativ/elephant-shed/doc/chapter/installation.md

 ### Build Documentation

-To build the documentation in HTML format type `make doc`.
+To build the documentation in HTML format type `make docs`.

 Requirements: